chel-007/cms-nextjs/README.md

 Initially, one approach could have involved querying the user's country and using it to define five target time zones: Africa/Lagos, Europe/Madrid, Europe/Paris, Asia/Singapore, and Asia/Kolkata.
 From there, I could have specified the time zone differences from UTC and utilized this data to calculate the timer countdown.
 However, this method wasn't really cool as it didn't ***account for changes in Daylight Savings Time*** and wasn't intuitive overall.

-So I used Luxon, a robust and user-friendly JavaScript library designed for handling dates and times.
+So I used **Luxon**, ***a robust and user-friendly JavaScript library designed for handling dates and times***.
 It uses the IANA Database to Track and Update Timezones with precision.

 Using Luxon, I began by establishing the user's time zone and storing it within a variable.
 Additionally, I formatted the release date (countdown timeline) into a DateTime string, facilitating a detailed and direct comparison between the two time points (***releaseDate & users Local Time***) across days, hours, minutes, and seconds.